ftsrg/gamma/plugins/headless/hu.bme.mit.gamma.headless.api/docs/headless-gamma-document.md

 ## Setting up the Docker container

  Make sure that Docker is installed on the computer in use.
 The following tutorial was used to install Docker on Ubuntu: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04.
 Note that the tutorial below focuses on the creation of the docker image, and then running a container from that image.
 For this reason, it ignores the official Headless Gamma image that can be found here: https://hub.docker.com/repository/docker/ftsrggamma/headless-gamma.
 It is highly recommended to use the official image.
+Further information on how to use this image can be found in the Headless Gamma README.

  1. Create a working folder, and copy the Dockerfile inside.
  2. Inside the working folder, create the following folders: "eclipse",  "server", "uppaal", "theta", "project".